MANOJ-S-NEGI/SVM_Machine_Learning/README.md

 ## How the actually be done :
-to understand the concept we need to look into basic alzebric equation.
+to understand the concept we need to look into basic algebraic equation.

 **Equation of line (Slope Intercept Form)**